-The four interest rate swaps relating to the issue 32 bonds went into a react of in reburant yru, 2000, into date of the issuance of the Issue 32 Bonds, and the first payments commenced on March 1, 2005.
-The three interest rate swaps relating to the issue 33 Bonds went into effect on February 15, 2006, the date of issuance of the Issue 33 Bonds, and the first payments commenced on March 1, 2006.
+The four interest rate swaps relating to the Issue 32 Bonds went into effect on February 10, 2005, the date of the issuance of the Issue 32 Bonds, and the first payments commenced on March 1, 2005.
+The three interest rate swaps relating to the Issue 33 Bonds went into effect on February 15, 2006, the date of issuance of the Issue 33 Bonds, and the first payments commenced on March 1, 2006.
 All of the interest rate swaps are terminable at any time at the option of the Airport at their market value.